trebisky/Micromounts/README.md

 It allows me to perform various searches, but is also extremely useful in allowing me to generate labels that go on the mineral boxes.

+It requires the pstoimg package, which has many dependencies (most of TeX) on Fedora

 Up until July, 2024 this was a ruby based project.
 Then ruby gems got into some nasty tangle that I could never fix.
 I only used two gems (sqlite3 and gtk3), but I gave up and in July